hackclub/winter/BohemaRapsody.md

 ## Project Plan

 **Build RC Car**:
 Assemble RC Car by employing the components mentioned in the B.O.M, this will be completed by following a number of guides online (ie. https://www.instructables.com/How-to-Make-a-Remote-Control-Car/ ).
 We hope that this stage of the project will be the most rapid allowing us to focus on the design of the car body.
-The RC car we will remove the wheels and 3d print new wheels out of TPU and maintain an ABS center with reduced diameter allowing the frame of the car to be closer to the ground.
+The RC car we will remove the wheels and 3d print new wheels out of TPU and maintain an ABS centre with reduced diameter allowing the frame of the car to be closer to the ground.

 **Air-Flow Analysis**:
 Air flow analysis will be completed in MATLAB or Fusion 360.
 As we have experience in Fusion 360 after completing an online course in simulations in Fusion we will probably be going down this route.
 Firstly, we will model the chasis of the car in F360 and then complete the simulation analysis for it.